poinck/lampe/README.md

 ```

 ## TODOs
-- [/] add support for hue to set color with Q and E
+- [x] add support for hue to set color with Q and E